 For example, one is that St David advised the Welsh, to wear leeks in their caps on the eve of battle with the Saxons.
 In this way, they could distinguish friend from enemy.
 Plus, Shakespeare mentions in Henry V, that the Welsh archers wore leeks at the battle of Agincourt in 1415.

 Another possible connection is that St David himself was reputed to have consumed only leeks and water – which is perhaps why the leek became a national symbol of Wales.

 Does Wales have a national costume?

 It most certainly does!
 The national dress consists of a tall black hat, white frilled cap and long dress.
 The photograph below was taken int he 1920s, depicting the Welsh national costume being worn.

 Are you tracing your Welsh ancestry?

-Plus, we have a great blog post, kindly provided by ‘Who Do You Think You Are?’
+Plus, we have a great blog post, How To Trace Your Welsh Ancestors, kindly provided by ‘Who Do You Think You Are?’
 Magazine.
 This article has lots of useful and information and top tips for tracing your Welsh ancestry.
-Click here to read full article.
 We have a great range of products relating to your Welsh ancestry.
 Visit our shop to view the full range.